Graham “Skroo” Turner, Global Managing Director and Chief Executive Officer

 As the long serving chief executive officer and managing director of the public company that grew from the small band of Flight Centre shops, Skroo has since presided over a golden era of growth and prosperity for Flight Centre Travel Group Limited.

-Chris Galanty, Chief Executive Officer of Corporate
+Chris Galanty, CEO – Corporate

 Chris Galanty began his career in Flight Centre’s Putney store as a Consultant.
 That was 1997, during its start-up phase when the company had under 10 shops in the UK, around 20 staff.